Skip to main content

 )

-See chat.postEphemeral for more info.
+See the chat.postEphemeral API method for more details.

-Formatting with Block Kit
+Formatting messages with Block Kit

 The chat.postMessage method takes an optional blocks argument that allows you to customize the layout of a message.
-Blocks specified in a single object literal, so just add additional keys for any optional argument.
+Blocks are specified in a single object literal, so just add additional keys for any optional argument.

 client.chat_postMessage(